sky-chaser-high/adobe-illustrator-scripts/README.md

 The scripts can be placed anywhere on your computer.
 To run the scripts, from File > Scripts > Other Script... ( <kbd>⌘</kbd> / <kbd>Ctrl</kbd> + <kbd>F12</kbd> )

+> **Note**
+> In rare cases, if you continue to use the script, it may stop working.
+> In that case, restart Illustrator and run this script again.

 ## Extensions, software
 The following extensions or software make it easy to run scripts.